Week 12 NFL picks, predictions, best bets today from self-learning AI

 Top Week 12 NFL AI picks

-After analyzing every game in Week 12, the AI says the Seahawks (-13) cover comfortably on the road against the Titans, who have lost five in a row.
+After analyzing every game in Week 12, the AI says the Seahawks (-13), who are 8-2 against the spread, cover comfortably on the road against the Titans, who have lost five in a row.
 Quarterback Sam Darnold has played well in his first season in Seattle.
 In 10 games, he has completed 70.2% of his passes for 2,541 yards and 17 touchdowns with 10 interceptions and a 105 rating.
 In the Week 11 21-19 loss to the Rams, Darnold completed 29 of 44 passes for 279 yards.
 He was 21 of 24 passing for 330 yards and four touchdowns in a 38-14 win at Washington on Nov.
 2.

 Tennessee has struggled this season, losing six games by double digits.
 Rookie quarterback Cam Ward is still finding his footing for the Titans.
 In 10 starts, he has completed 58.4% of his passes for 1,954 yards and six touchdowns with six interceptions.
 SportsLine AI rates the Seahawks as an A+ spread pick and also predicts a 30-14 win on average.
 See its other Week 12 football predictions and football picks at SportsLine, and bet the Seahawks here: